 Providence Park is a no smoking facility.
 There is no smoking inside Providence Park confines during matches and events.

 Due to the historic construction of Providence Park, seats that are within 3 rows of a major obstruction or have the majority of one of the goals blocked are deemed as Obstructed View seats

 All outside food or drink is not allowed into Providence Park.
 Special considerations may be made for medical reasons.

-Food, beverages, weapons of any kind even with a concealed weapons permit (exception: City of Portland, Multnomah County, Oregon State police officers and federal agents may carry their weapons whether they are on or off duty), containers such as coolers or thermoses, helium balloons, banners or signs that are not in the spirit of the event or that obstruct the view of others or that are taped or secured to Providence Park property in any way, sticks, bicycles, animals other than service animals, compressed air horns are all prohibited at Providence Park.
+Food, beverages, weapons of any kind even with a concealed weapons permit (exceptions are Law Enforcement Officers from the Tri-County Area of Multnomah, Washington & Clackamas Counties to include State & Federal Officers.
+All Law Enforcement Officers are required to declare to the gate attendant they are carrying a firearm prior to entry into Providence Park.
+Proper identification will be required prior to entry with a firearm).
+This includes all knives of any kind and size to include utility tools with pocket knives.
+Providence Park is unable to provide storage for items listed as prohibited.
+Please make arrangements to secure any prohibited items before arriving at Providence Park.
+This policy is also in effect for all events at Providence Park.
+Containers such as coolers or thermoses, helium balloons, banners or signs that are not in the spirit of the event or that obstruct the view of others or that are taped or secured to Providence Park property in any way, sticks, bicycles, animals other than service animals, compressed air horns are all prohibited at Providence Park.

 For almost all events at Providence Park, including Portland Timbers games, reentry is not allowed.